kube-object-storage/lib-bucket-provisioner/README.md

 1. same name as the OBC.
 Unique since the secret is in the same namespace as the OBC.
 1. namespce of the originating OBC.
 1. (optional per provisioner) the label may be used to associate all artifacts under the Rook-Ceph object provisioner.
+**TODO: HOW WILL THE PROVISIONER RETURN THIS LABEL TO THE BKT LIB?**
 1. ownerReference makes this secret a child of the originating OBC for clean up purposes.

 ### Generated ConfigMap (sample for rook-ceph provider)